Jennifer Lopez, 51, Flaunts Full Booty In Revealing Swimsuit While Paddleboarding

 Jennifer Lopez put her booty on full display in candid new photos as she enjoyed a sunny vacation to Turks and Caicos this week.
 The 51-year-old multi-hyphenate proved once again that age is nothing but a number as she hopped on a paddleboard in a revealing one-piece on January 6.

-In new paparazzi snaps, which can be seen via The Daily Mail, Jennifer hopped on a green paddleboard and flaunted her jaw dropping curves in a skimpy black swimsuit.
+In new paparazzi snaps, which can be seen via the Daily Mail, Jennifer hopped on a green paddleboard and flaunted her jaw-dropping curves in a skimpy black swimsuit.
 The star made her way along the water as she clutched the paddle with both hands.
-She kept her balance and stood upright, proudly showing off all of her toned derrière and lean legs in the Brazilian cut number.
+She kept her balance and stood upright, proudly showing off all of her toned derrière and lean legs in the Brazilian-cut number.

-The skintight one-piece featured a halterneck with a low-cut neckline that showed off her tanned décolletage and thin straps that criss-crossed over her back.
+The skintight one-piece featured a halterneck with a low-cut neckline which revealed her tanned décolletage and thin straps that crisscrossed over her back.
 It was high-cut to flash her tanned and toned hips and scooped low under her arms.

 JLo let her natural beauty do all the talking as her blemish-free skin glowed.
-She wore her long hair up in a top knot and accessorized with large hoop earrings and several bracelets on both wrists.
+She wore her long hair up in a topknot and accessorized with large hoop earrings and several bracelets on both wrists.

 After hopping off the board, Jennifer was photographed knee-deep in the ocean as she held her phone in front of her, seemingly to make a video call and take selfies.

-The “In The Morning” hitmaker appeared to be in high spirits as she spent time with friends, with one pal also hitting the water in a bright green kayak, and made the most of her sunny day at the beach.
+The "In the Morning" hitmaker appeared to be in high spirits as she spent time with friends, with one pal also hitting the water in a bright green kayak, and made the most of her sunny day at the beach.

 Jennifer enjoyed a few minutes by herself when she sat down on the sand with her legs crossed as she covered up in a long, flowy, white dress while seemingly meditating in front of the ocean.
 Jennifer was also snapped flashing a huge smile as she hugged a wooden column after making her way along the sand while barefoot to a sitting area.

-The latest booty-baring snaps came shortly after JLo gave fans a peak at her pert buns in a sizzling snap posted to her Instagram account earlier this week.
+The latest booty-baring snaps came shortly after JLo gave fans a peek at her pert buns in a sizzling snap posted to her Instagram account earlier this week.
 The mom of two stunned at the beach in a maroon two-piece as she flashed her sandy cheeks.

-The snap was taken from a low angle and showed Jennifer adjusting the straps of her bottoms as she went a little incognito in a large designer sun hat and oversized sunglasses.
+The snap was taken from a low angle and showed Jennifer adjusting the straps of her skimpy bottoms as she went a little incognito in a large designer sunhat and oversized sunglasses.